hyperclock-2/language_switcher_block/README.md

 ME25 Language Switcher is maintained by [Max Elements](https://max-elements.com/), providing premium web development and cybersecurity solutions.

+## 🧰 ME25 Toolbox

+**ME25 Toolbox** represents Max Elements' commitment to building and maintaining quality Backdrop CMS modules and themes for the community.
+The "ME25" branding signifies our renewed focus on Backdrop development in 2025.

+This toolbox includes:
+- Essential utility modules (like Copyright and Language Switcher)
+- Professional themes
+- Client-proven solutions
+- All maintained long-term as part of our business offerings

+ME25 Copyright is part of this ongoing initiative to contribute quality tools to the Backdrop ecosystem.

 ---

 *Built with care for the Backdrop CMS community* 🛠️